wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

-OAuth especially via [DoorKeeper](https://github.com/doorkeeper-gem/doorkeeper) and [Omniauth](https://github.com/intridea/omniauth), is amazing, but popping opening new windows (or mobile apps), redirect URIs, tokens, secrets, and the funky user experience that often accompany them can be a bit too much ceremony especially if you're connecting two trusted applications.
+OAuth especially via [DoorKeeper](https://github.com/doorkeeper-gem/doorkeeper) and [Omniauth](https://github.com/intridea/omniauth), is amazing, but popping-open new windows (or mobile apps), redirect URIs, tokens, secrets, and the funky user experience that often accompany them can be a bit too much ceremony especially if you're connecting two *trusted* applications.

 #### Tokens to the rescue!